DEBATING THE LAW

 The Supreme Court has heard arguments in two cases which could set a major legal precedent concerning liability in sexual harassment cases.
-Following a discussion of today's hearing, three legal experts debate the how clear the current sexual harassment laws are and whether these laws are improving the treatment of women in the workplace.
+Following a background report on the cases before the court, three legal experts debate the how clear the current sexual harassment laws are and whether these laws are improving the treatment of women in the workplace.

 A RealAudio version of this segment is available.

 A background report on the two cases before the Supreme Court.

 Stuart Taylor discusses the Supreme Court's ruling on same-sex harassment.

 September 11, 1997:

 A report on the problem of sexual harassment in the U.S. Army.

 May 27, 1997:

 A report on the Paula Jones sexual harassment suit against President Clinton.

 Staff Sergeant Delmar Simpson is found guilty of 18 counts of rape in a military trial.